Mehmed Reshid: Final years

 Most of the jewellery and possessions Reshid had confiscated from the Armenians were, in theory, to be forwarded to the central government's treasury.
 Talat Pasha's concern for these valuables resulted in an investigation into Reshid for embezzlement, which found that he had amassed a personal fortune from the killings.
 A doctor, Hyacinth Fardjalian, attested, "I myself saw Rechid Bey arrive at Aleppo by a train bound for Constantinople with 43 boxes of jewellery and two cases of precious stones."
 He was transferred to Ankara province, where he assumed as the Vali between March 1916 and 1917.
 At this time he purchased a mansion on the Bosphorus with money stolen from murdered Armenians.
 When Talat found out about this, he had Reshid removed from his post.
-Süleyman Nazif commented, "Talat Pasha dismissed Resit as a thief, while he adored him as murderer".
+Süleyman Nazif commented, "Talat Pasha dismissed Reşit as a thief, while he adored him as murderer".

 He then returned to Istanbul and began a business importing perfumes.
-On 5 November 1918, a little less than a week after Ottoman capitulation to the Allies, Reshid was arrested and sent to Bekirağa prison in Constantinople.
-His role in the massacres was exposed in the Constantinople press, though he would go on to deny his actions and of ever having committed a crime.
-He was able to escape from the prison in January 1919, but when government authorities cornered him he committed suicide by shooting himself in the head.
+On 5 November 1918, less than a week after Ottoman capitulation to the Allies, Reshid was arrested and sent to Bekirağa prison in Constantinople.
+His role in the massacres was exposed in the Constantinople press, albeit he would deny his actions and of ever having committed a crime.
+Reshid managed to escape from the prison in January 1919, but when government authorities cornered him, he committed suicide by shooting himself in the head.
+This caused a scandal as the people didn't think the government was taking the task of prosecuting war criminals seriously.
+Freedom and Accord Party supporters organized a large protest that marched to the Sublime Porte.